master-of-zen/Av1an/README.md

     --vmaf_steps            Number of probes for interpolation.
                             Must be bigger than 3.
 Optimal is 4-6 probes.
 Default: 4

-    --min_q, --max_q        Min,Max Q values limits for Target VMAF
-                            If not set by user, encoder default will be used.

 <h2 align="center">Main Features</h2>